 Females weave a bulky cup of grasses, bark strips, weeds, rushes, and other plants, anchoring the rim to upright twigs or small branches.
 Weaving material can include plastic strips and bags, ribbons, flagging tape, feathers, and string.
 She lines the nest cup with mud or cow dung and adds a soft inner layer of fine grasses.
 Building the nest can take 5 to 17 days, with the male sometimes guarding the site from other females trying to pilfer nesting material.
 The finished nest is 4 to 13 inches deep and 7.5 inches across, with a cup measuring 2 to 4 inches deep and 4 inches wide.

 Great-tailed Grackles are loud, social birds that can form flocks numbering in the tens of thousands.
 Each morning small groups disperse to feed in open fields and urban areas, often foraging with cowbirds and other blackbirds, then return to roosting sites at dusk.
 This evening routine includes a nonstop cacophony of whistles, squeals, and gunfire-like rattling as birds jostle for preferred positions.
 In early spring, males establish breeding territories in one or more trees, which they fiercely defend against other males.
 Territorial “ruff-out” displays of erected feathers, fanned tail, and bill held skyward may erupt into wrestling matches, with competing males locking talons and rolling on the ground.
 Dominant males mate with one or more “social mates” within their territory and may try and mate with other females, while females have a single social mate but may copulate with other males.
 Females brood and feed the chicks, which the male defends from intruders.
 Back to top

-Sibley, D. A. 2000.
-The Sibley Guide to Birds.
-Alfred A. Knopf, New York.
+Sibley, D. A. (2014).
+The Sibley Guide to Birds, second edition.
+Alfred A. Knopf, New York, NY, USA.